deepanshs/mrsimulator/docs/theory/components.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The dipolar-coupling tensor, :math:`\boldsymbol{\rho}^{(d)}`, is a second rank reducible tensor which can be decomposed as a second-rank traceless symmetric irreducible spherical tensors.
+The dipolar-coupling tensor, :math:`\boldsymbol{\rho}^{(d)}`, is a second rank reducible tensor, which can be decomposed as a second-rank traceless symmetric irreducible spherical tensors.
 In the principal axis system, the second-rank, :math:`\rho_{2,n}^{(d)}`, irreducible tensors follow,

 .. math::